-Sampling Type Justification
+Sampling Type Justification:

-As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
-Grab samples must be collected for pH, Ammonia as N, and E. coli.
+As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, Ammonia as N, E. coli, and Oil & Grease.
 This is due to the holding time restriction for E. coli, the volatility of Ammonia, and the fact that pH cannot be preserved and must be sampled in the field.
-As Ammonia samples must be immediately preserved with acid, these samples are to be collected as a grab.
+As Ammonia and Oil & Grease samples must be immediately preserved with acid, these samples are to be collected as a grab.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.